-For the allocation related to the production of waste gases, only emissions additional to emissions that would come from the combustion of the reference fuel - natural gas - are accounted for.
+For the allocation related to the production of waste gases (i.e., part P in Figure 2), only emissions additional to emissions that would arise from combustion of the reference fuel - natural gas - are accounted for.
 The remaining emissions can, depending on the use of the waste gas, be allocated based on an allocation methodology relevant for waste gas consumption (see section 4.2).
 This guidance document focuses on the determination of Activity Levels for the calculation of allocation.
 For more guidance specifically on the attribution of emissions, see Guidance Document 5 on Monitoring & Reporting for the FAR.